oracle-quickstart/oci-cloudnative/src/catalogue/kubernetes/README.md

 If you are using a cluster with already deployed the MuShop App, the steps are not necessary.

 ### 1) Helm Installed
-Installs helm client and the optiona svcat cli:
+Installs helm client and the optional svcat cli:

   ```brew update && brew install kubernetes-helm kubernetes-service-catalog-client```